hackclub/hackclub/workshops/personal_website/README.md

 ### 6) Adding a Description

+Underneath on a new line, we'll add a description by typing `MVP hotline answerer`.

 > ![](img/html_add_description.gif)

 Notice that the blank line between the name and description isn't reflected on